-Mini charity review of Aztem Inc (Aztem) as an organisation that has the option for you to support it financially and is a member of Missions Interlink, (Including the answers to the questions that the Australian charity regulator, the ACNC, suggests that you ask.)
+Mini charity review of Scripture Union (A.C.T.)
+Incorporated (SUACT) as an organisation that seeks donations online.
+(Including the answers to the questions that the Australian charity regulator, the ACNC, suggests that you ask.)

 - As a charity, yes.

 - As an Australian Capital Territory incorporated association (No. A 00629).

 - For GST, yes.